 A recipe with no grains, no dairy, no eggs, no nuts….it seems a bit impossible.
 I know I have felt that way before…but necessity is the mother of all inventions!
 My son needs to eat, so to the kitchen I go to experiment!

-One of the best things about this paleo egg free banana bread is that you don’t even have to use any sweeteners if you do not want!
+One of the best things about this Paleo banana bread is that you don’t even have to use any sweeteners if you do not want!
 The bananas provide a lovely sweetness…which is plenty for me…but of course, a few tablespoons of palm sugar or stevia is a great option too.
 The key is using the super black ones…loads of natural sugars!!

 I am very excited to share this recipe with you all!
 I have made it more times than I can count, but each time the muffins get scarfed down so quickly, I don’t get a picture in!
 I plan on re-doing these pictures too…but wanted to get this great recipe in your hot little hands.

-Here are some ingredients that are good to have to cook with Paleo egg free recipes like this (buying through any of these links supports my time and effort in blogging activities, thanks!):
+Here are some ingredients that are good to have to cook Paleo AND vegan recipes like this:

 MORE EGG FREE PALEO BAKED GOODS AND TREATS?